 Indeed, there is not one single reference in the entire biblical canon (Old and New Testaments) to heaven as the eternal destiny of the believer.
 Although this idea has a vastly important role in popular Christian imagination…, not once does Scripture itself actually say that the righteous will live forever in heaven.

 Lest the reader mount their conservative high horse crying “liberal,” Middleton goes on to say “My point here is not to deny the reality of heaven” (p 72).
 His point is that the term “heaven” is not the final geographical goal of believers.
 Instead “heaven” consists of God’s consummated will for the renewed earth at Christ’s reveal (Note: I did not say “return” as that suggests he’s gone and not present now.
-Yet another misnomer).
+Yet another misnomer, since an omni-present being cannot be spatially absent.).

 Check out Middleton’s blog to learn much more.